railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 Partner locations (customers and suppliers) are not located under your company in the hierarchical structure, so their contents are not considered as part of your own stock.
-So if you just look at the physical locations inside your own company those two bicycles are no longer in your company.
+So if you just look at the physical locations inside your own company, those two bicycles are no longer in your company.
 They are no longer in your own physical stock, but it is still very useful to see them in your customer's stock because that helps when you carry out detailed stock management analysis.